candrholdings/detour/README.md

 ### Issues
 If you encounter any issues, please file it on [GitHub](../../issues).
 To speed up our investigation, please file with a minimal repro steps.

-### Feature recommendation
+### Feature requests
-If you want to recommend a feature, please file it on [issues](../../issues) too.
-Please let us know the rationale behind your feature and we will be more than happy to design and implement the feature for you.
+If you want to recommend a feature, please file it on [issues](../../issues) or chat with us on [Gitter](https://gitter.im/candrholdings/detour).
+Please let us know rationale behind your request and we will be more than happy to design and implement the feature for you.